umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/cdc-mask-research.md

 relied upon to support the suggestion of presymptomatic transmission.
 The other two papers are listed in the "Extra Research" section of this page.
-This study is concerned solely with the possibility of presymptomatic transmission, while asymptomatic transmission is never touched upon in the report.  **This paper seems to be published in March, yet relies on a paper reported to be published on April 3.
-The original publish date for Kimball needs to be found for clarity.**
+This study is concerned solely with the possibility of presymptomatic transmission, while asymptomatic transmission is never touched upon in the report.